-Now it’s time to gather your cash so you know how much you can put toward a down payment before looking into home purchase options.
+Now it’s time to gather your cash so you know how much you can put towards a down payment.
 Depending on the type of home loan you choose, you will be required to make a down payment ranging between 3.5% and 20% of the price of the home.
 (One notable exception is a VA loan, a government-backed mortgage for veterans that requires no down payment.)

-It’s important to remember that with a down payment of 20% or less, you will have to pay for private mortgage insurance, which adds about 0.5% of the total loan amount to your mortgage payments for the year.
+Please note that if your down payment is less than 20%, you will have to pay for private mortgage insurance, which adds an additional 0.5% of the total loan amount to your mortgage payments.